-Upcoming Medical Conferences in ToowoombaSearch Criteria : Australia Toowoomba
+Search Criteria : Australia Toowoomba

-Feb 20, 2019 | CPD 6.00 | AUD $660 | Toowoomba, Queensland
+Aug 20 - 21, 2020 | CPD Hour 10.3 | AUD $559 | Toowoomba, Queensland

-Wound Management: A Practical Guide Seminar is organized by Ausmed Education Pty Ltd and will be held from Mar 07 - 08, 2019 at Toowoomba, Queensland, Australia.
-The target audience for this medical event is all Nurses, General Practitioners, Podiatrists, Pharmacists and Occupational Therapists.
-This CME Conference has been approved for a maximum of 10.30 CPD Hours.
-Course Overview: Ausmed's Wound Management seminar is an essential and very popular course for healthcare professionals including nurses, general practitioners, podiatrists, pharmacists and occupational therapists.
-It is based on latest evidence for effective wound management.
-You will learn about: • A strong focus on foundation principles of wound management • How to incorporate a patient-centered approach to care • How to assess and manage chronic and acute wounds • Dressing selection, compression therapy, and bandaging Need for Program: Nearly half a million Australians are affected by wounds in some way.
-It is predicted that the prevalence and cost of wound care will rise over the next few years because of the aging population.
-Comprehensive assessment guides treatment.
-Knowledge of foundation principles of wound care is essential.
+Wound Management: A Practical Guide Seminar is organized by Ausmed Education Pty Ltd and will be held from Aug 20 - 21, 2020 at Burke & Wills Hotel, Toowoomba, Queensland, Australia.
+Accreditation: 10h 30m CPD Why Attend: Ausmed's Wound Management Seminar is an essential and very popular course for healthcare professionals, including nurses, general practitioners, podiatrists, pharmacists, and occupational therapists.
+It is based on the latest evidence for effective wound management.
+You will learn: • A strong focus on the foundation principles of wound management • How to incorporate a patient-centred approach to care • How to assess and manage chronic and acute wounds • Dressing selection, compression therapy, and bandaging Need for Program: Nearly half a million Australians are affected by wounds in some way.
+It is predicted that the prevalence and cost of wound care will rise over the next few years because of the ageing population.
+Comprehensive assessment guides treatment, and knowledge of the foundation principles of wound care is essential.
 Additionally, new wound dressing products are becoming increasingly sophisticated.
 If best patient outcomes are to be achieved, applying evidenced wound management is essential.
-Purpose of Program: The purpose of this program is to provide health professionals with up-to-date information, tools, and strategies for best practice wound management.
-Learning Objectives: • Build an understanding of the physiology and pathophysiology of wounds with factors that impact on healing • Use a systematic approach for assessing a patient and their wound to guide appropriate care • Describe an appropriate management plan, including dressings, taking into account patient considerations and the pathophysiology of the wound • Gain confidence in the management of a person with a wound and advocate for best practice care Additional details will be posted as soon as they are available.
+Purpose of Program: The purpose of this program is to provide health professionals with up-to-date information, tools, and strategies for best-practice wound management.
+Your Learning Outcomes: • Build an understanding of the physiology and pathophysiology of wounds with factors that impact on healing • Use a systematic approach for assessing a patient and their wound to guide appropriate care • Describe an appropriate management plan, including dressings, taking into account patient considerations and the pathophysiology of the wound • Gain confidence in the management of a person with a wound and advocate for best-practice care